Frequently Asked Questions About Our Products And Services

 The quality and quantity of each incoming sample will be determined by appropriate methods.
 Further quality controls are performed at various steps of the process.

-What kind of samples can be processed with INVIEW Oncopanel All-in-one Liquid Biopsy?
+What kind of samples can be processed with INVIEW Liquid Biopsy Oncoprofiling?

-For INVIEW Oncopanel All-in-one Liquid Biopsy, we accept fresh blood (must be provided in BCT with a stabilising buffer intended for the isolation of cfDNA) or plasma samples or retained plasma samples as well as already isolated cell-free DNA.
+For INVIEW Liquid Biopsy Oncoprofiling, we accept fresh blood (must be provided in BCT with a stabilising buffer intended for the isolation of cfDNA) or plasma samples or retained plasma samples as well as already isolated cell-free DNA.
 Please refer to our sample preparation sheet.
 The extraction of cfDNA is performed from the blood plasma fraction.

-For starting material like DNA isolated from FFPE and fresh-frozen tissue samples, please refer to our product aimed at solid tumour profiling, INVIEW Oncopanel All-In-One.
+For starting material like DNA isolated from FFPE and fresh-frozen tissue samples, please refer to our product aimed at solid tumour profiling, INVIEW Oncoprofiling.

 How is the target enrichment performed?